Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC)

 Create interest with a stepping stone garden path idea that meanders down to the bottom of the garden.
-Understated and practical, the irregular nature makes them a good alternative to a straight path plus it’s a cost-effective low maintenance option to update your garden.
+Understated and practical, their irregular nature makes them a good alternative to a straight path.
+Plus it’s a cost-effective easy-maintenance garden idea to update your garden with.

 modern raised bed in garden with two green pots of tulips, watering can